kpaskov/BudORM/README.md

 #SGD Website Project

-This project is the ORM for the old datbase schema (BUD).
+This project is the ORM for the new datbase schema (SPROUT).